DorenCalliku/markdown-cv/index.md

 ### Academic research

 `2022-now`
-__Machine learning engineer__, Neuropsychology Unit, [Niguarda Hospital](https://www.ospedaleniguarda.it/EN/)
+__Research assistant__, Neuropsychology Unit, [Niguarda Hospital](https://www.ospedaleniguarda.it/EN/)

-- Open source neuroscientific data analysis
+- Open source neuroscientific data analysis.
-- Machine learning and network analysis in neuroscience
-- Neurodegenerative disorders biomarker exploration
-- Cognitive and brain reserve through intervention timing

-`2021-2022`
-__Data science intern__, Urgen-Lab, [UMRAM](http://umram.bilkent.edu.tr/index.php/research-groups/)

-- Machine learning for EEG classification (SVM-based)
-- Interdisciplinary presentations of machine learning
+- Focus on machine learning for Dementia, and biomarker exploration.
+- Creation of a pipeline for supporting the medical staff.

+__Research assistant, Computational Lab__, [HBP](https://dangelo.unipv.it/researchlab/projects/hbp/), Advanced simulation techniques for the cerebellum.

+__Research assistant, Urgen-Lab__, [UMRAM](http://umram.bilkent.edu.tr/index.php/research-groups/), Machine learning on EEG-data.

 ### Work experience

 `2021-2022`
-__QuickAlgorithm__ Backend engineer (Part-time)

-10% performance improvement of database performance.
-Installed automatic testing and pipeline.
-Explorative task for new frameworks like FastAPI.
+__Backend Engineer__ (part-time), QuickAlgorithm, Dealing with performance issues of python pipelines and databases.

 `2020`
-__Freelance__ Protoype building
+__Freelance__ Protoype building for companies in the field of finance and banking.

 `2019-2020`
-__Founder, Emergent__ Full-stack engineer

-- Cybersecurity platform for small to mid-size companies.
-Team of 3.
-- Full-stack engineer, in platform in python and flask.
-- Funded by the Research Council of Turkey (TUBITAK) (TL 200k).
+__Full-stack__ (part-time), Emergent, a full stack project for supporting mid-size businesses.
+(Funded by TUBITAK, dropped)

 ## Education